ndevenish/Blender_ioEDM/README.md

 the binary file format, intuition, research, much guesswork, and many, many crashes of the model viewer.

-In its current state, it allows basic importing functionality whilst the fine details of the file structure are worked out, and even more basic exporting.
+In its current state, it allows simple importing functionality whilst the fine details of the file structure are worked out, and basic exporting.
 Much of the data is reasonably easy to interpret, but translating the concepts to Blender is still a WIP.
 Also, there may be advanced modelling features used in DCS world modules that the author does not own, but a universal importer is less a goal than understanding the file format well enough to build a simple exporter.

 What Works
 ----------

-- Parsing and reading data for every .edm file included in DCS world
+- Parsing and reading raw data for every .edm file included in DCS world (this is reading only, not importing into blender)
-- Basic importing of geometry with diffuse texture layers
+- Basic importing of geometry with diffuse texture layers - textures are assumed to be in the same folder or a subfolder named 'textures'
 - Importing simple rotation, translation and visibility animations
-- Simple texture materials, IF the textures are in the same directory or a subdirectory called "textures"
 - Connectors, and UI integration to mark empties as such
 - Exporting basic meshes with simple animations and single diffuse textures

 What Doesn't Work
 -----------------
-- Exporting anything in a hierarchy doesn't work
+- Exporting anything in a hierarchy is WIP and really fails badly
 - Scale animation, and non-quaternion rotation animation isn't exported
 - Bone-based animations are not handled at all
 - Multiple argument animations per object - decisions on the best way to represent this in Blender need to be made (NLA?
 Custom Action attributes?)
 - Complex translation of material layers, including specular, bump maps etc
-- Appears to be minor issues with placement of *some* items in e.g. SU-25T cockpit
+- Not all geometry ends up properly placed when importing

 Unanswered Questions about the EDM files
 ----------------------------------------